cabforum/code-signing/docs/CSBR.md

   4.  the date of the verification, and
   5.  a signature of the Verifying Person.

-**Expiry Date**: The "Not After" date in a Certificate that defines the end of a Certificate's validity period.

 **EV Code Signing Certificate:** A Code Signing Certificate validated and issued in accordance the EV Code Signing requirements.

 **EV Guidelines:** The CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates.